 Umicore Battery Recycling

-Recycling of batteries is not new, but historically has been restricted to the main applications such as primary batteries, lead acid batteries and NiCd batteries.
+Recycling of batteries is not new, but historically has been limited to the most common chemistries such as alkaline batteries, lead acid batteries and NiCd batteries.